Taylor Wayne, LCSW

 How I Learned This:

-Developmental Somatic Psychotherapy (Center for Somatic Studies, 2024-2025)
+Developmental Somatic Psychotherapy (Center for Somatic Studies, August 2024-May 2025)

 What This Means for You